danwing/cidfi/draft-wing-cidfi.md

 --- abstract

-Conveying metadata about network conditions and metadata about individual packets between the network and server can improve the user experience especially on wireless networks which incur significant variability.
+Conveying metadata about network conditions and metadata about individual packets can improve the user experience especially on wireless networks which suffer bandwidth and delay variability.

-This document describes how clients and servers can cooperate so that their QUIC streams can be augmented with information about network conditions and packet importance.
+This document describes how clients and servers can cooperate with network elements so their QUIC streams can be augmented with information about network conditions and packet importance.

 --- middle

 # Introduction

+Senders rely on ramping up their transmission rate until they encounter packet loss or see {{?ECN=RFC3168}} indicating they should level off or slow down their transmission rate.
+This feedback takes time and contributes to poor user experience when the sender over- or under-shoots the actual available bandwidth, especially if the sender changes fidelity of the content (e.g., improves video quality which consumes more bandwidth which then gets dropped by the network).

+Due to network constraints a network element will need to drop or even prioritize a packet ahead of other packets.
+The decision of which packet to drop or prioritize is improved if the network element knows the importance of the packet.
+Metadata carried in each packet can influence that decision to improve the user experience.

-This document gives an overview of CIDFI (pronounced "sid fye") which is a system of several protocols that provides both the QUIC {{!RFC9300}} client and the QUIC server with a list of the local network's CIDFI-aware network elements.
+This document defines CIDFI (pronounced "sid fye") which is a system of several protocols that allow communicating about a {{QUIC}} connection from the network to the server and the server to the network.
+The information exchanged allows the server to know about network conditions and allows the server to signal packet importance.
-Both the client and the server authorize the use of each of the CIDFI-aware network elements in a QUIC connection.
-After authorization and activation of those CIDFI network elements, the server sends metadata to a network element and the network element sends metadata to the server.
-The order and directionality of supplying metadata is service-specific.
-The metadata includes:

-  - Network characteristics from the network element to the server, such as bandwidth
-  - Mapping server's transmitted DCIDs on primary QUIC connection to metadata, such as priority

 {{fig-arch}} provides a sample network diagram of a CIDFI system showing two bandwidth-constrained networks (or links) depicted by "B" and